tormath1/emerge-interactive/README.md

 # Emerge things in an interactive way

-With this tool, you'll be able to run complexe emerge commands without having the head in the manual.
+With this tool, you'll be able to run complex emerge commands without having the head in the manual.

 ## Installing from sources